 Yet that’s the point that this film horrifically tries to make.
 There is no point to war but does a tween really learn that lesson through suburban hijinks?
 A kid should not have to tearfully say he never wants to go to war for the act of causing some structural damage to his house.
 It is only a mild grace that the film doesn’t dig too deep into touching topics of colonialism.
 How awfully more misguided this picture would be if Peter had to cry for the plight of Native Americans via a dodge ball match of kids versus seniors.

-What makes the experience all the more sad is how many big names have been stuffed into this mindless motion picture.
-Uma Thurman tries out her best angry mom role but she’s a bit of tease in that there’s a moment for her to go full action-hero yet pulls back to remind us this movie is PG.
+What makes the experience all the sadder is how many big names have been stuffed into this mindless motion picture.
+Uma Thurman tries out her best angry mom role but she’s a bit of a tease in that there’s a moment for her to go full action-hero yet pulls back to remind us this movie is PG.
 Christopher Walken’s only addition is to fall down a lot and say “Epic!”
 Cheech Marin provides passive commentary on young folks.
-Jane Seymour completes the fourth wheel of the elder ensemble by being little more than tolkein woman of tolkein gags.
+Jane Seymour completes the fourth wheel of the elder ensemble by being little more than a token woman of token gags.
 But poor Rob Riggle may have gotten the shortest end of the stick.
 This actor has portrayed too many average dad roles and here he does the same thing with his only highlight being accidentally stumbling on De Niro in the nude and screaming at his exposed phallus.

 War is hell and so is The War with Grandpa.
 It’s bad enough that such a film is yet another nauseating excerise in routine slapstick but all the more vile for trying to make some point about the nature of war itself.
 That’s too tough a subject to tackle for a film that mostly wants to evoke laughs from people being hit in the nuts and launched into the sky.